Using PHP to Enable Email Notifications for Contact Forms

 Command Description

-trim Removes whitespace from the beginning and end of a string.
+trim Eliminates the whitespace at the start and finish of a string.

-header Sends a raw HTTP header to the client, often used for redirects.
+header Sends the client a raw HTTP header; this is frequently used for redirection.

-element.value Gets or sets the value of an input or select element.
+element.value Retrieves or modifies an input or select element's value.

-alert() Displays an alert box with a specified message and an OK button.
+alert() Shows an alert box with an OK button and the provided message.

 <?php